tyronejosee/project_synthesis/README.md

 pnpm dev
 ```

-Build the app for production:
+Build the app for production.

 ```bash
 pnpm build
 ```

-Preview the app in production mode:
+Preview the app in production mode.

 ```bash
 pnpm preview
 ```

-Run the linter to check code quality:
+Run the linter to check code quality.

 ```bash
 pnpm lint
 ```

-Run the tests (if available):
+Run the tests (if available).

 ```bash
 pnpm test